katakkentut/LocationFinderPython/README.md

 ## Tutorial

 You need to use chromedriver.exe to make this tool work and put into same directory with script/exe. chromedriver must have the same version with Chrome.
 Also findlocation can't work in headless mode but i set the chrome location to "window-position=-2000,0" so there's nothing shows on the screen.
-Only in taskbar.
+Only on taskbar.

-## Download chronmedriver.exe
+## Download chromedriver.exe

  - [chromedriver.exe](https://chromedriver.chromium.org/downloads)